rina-pvml/Agent-Skills/README.md

 ```text
 What's the role of a product manager?
 ```
-This question does not require any tools and the LLM will answer it independently.
+This question does not require any skills and the LLM will answer it independently.

 2. Now ask:
 ```text
 We’re planning a mid market launch for our workflow automation platform.
 What pricing strategy should we use?